sdmcclure/Turorial/README.md

-An intro to git tutorial
+#An intro to git tutorial

+markdown is rendered